OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 Office UI Fabric is a JavaScript front-end framework for building user experiences for Office and Office 365.
 If you build your add-in using React, consider using Fabric React to create your user experience.
 Fabric provides several React-based UX components, like buttons or checkboxes, that you can use in your add-in.

-To get started using Fabric React's components in your add-in, perform the following steps.
+To get started using Fabric React components in your add-in, perform the following steps.

 > [!NOTE]
 > If you follow the steps in this article, Fabric Core is also available in your add-in.